 You can install a license server as a separate component or use the one integrated into the management server.
 The functionality of the license server (p.
-388) is similar for both types of installation.
+383) is similar for both types of installation.

-1.4.8 Management Console
+1.8.8 Management Console

-Acronis Backup & Recovery 11.5 Management Console is an administrative tool for remote or local access to Acronis Backup & Recovery 11.5 agents and, in the product editions that include the centralized management capability, to the Acronis Backup & Recovery 11.5 Management Server.
+Acronis Backup Management Console is an administrative tool for access to Acronis Backup agents and, in Acronis Backup Advanced, to Acronis Backup Management Server.

 The console has two distributions: for installation on Windows and installation on Linux.
-While both distributions enable connection to any Acronis Backup & Recovery 11.5 agent and Acronis Backup & Recovery 11.5 Management Server, we recommend that you use the console for Windows if you have a choice between the two.
+While both distributions enable connection to any Acronis Backup agent and Acronis Backup Management Server, we recommend that you use the console for Windows if you have a choice between the two.
 The console that installs on Linux has limited functionality:

-Remote installation of Acronis Backup & Recovery 11.5 components is not available.

-The Active Directory-related features, such as browsing the AD, are not available.
+- Remote installation of Acronis Backup components is not available. - The Active Directory-related features, such as browsing the AD, are not available.

-1.4.9 Bootable Media Builder
+1.8.9 Bootable Media Builder

 Acronis Bootable Media Builder is a dedicated tool for creating bootable media (p.
-445).
+439).
 There are two media builder distributions: for installation in Windows and installation in Linux.